apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

  Property             | Description
 --------------------- | -----------
 MiNiFi Config Version | The version of the configuration file.
-The default value if this property is missing or empty is 1 which is the only version (and correct value) currently. name                  | The name of the file. comment               | A comment describing the usage of this config file.
+The default value if this property is missing or empty is 1, the current value is 2. name                  | The name of the file. comment               | A comment describing the usage of this config file.